jayfinch/traffic-glance/README.md

 ### 1. Get an API key from Microsoft

 Head over to https://www.bingmapsportal.com and make an account.
-It's a quick process and you should easily get a developer key (a string of text about 60 characters long).
+It's a quick process and you'll end up with a developer key (a string of text about 60 characters long).

-Save this for later.
+Save this key for later.

 ### 2. Create your first route